focus-editor/focus/LOG.md

     - Grep in the project

 - Syntax highlighting
-    - Read the code of Amber
+    - Decide how to draw colored text

 - Implement case-insensitive search in buffer
 - Bug: crash when drawing search bar with in small window